09 Jul 3 Questions to Break Through Fear! with Amy E. Smith

 Mitch Matthews: I knew it!
 I knew it!

 Amy Smith: Yeah.
-And that happens in all of different scenarios where we gather evidence to support that story, but if we can shoot it down in the moment, and so that’s what I did.
+And that happens in all of the different scenarios where we gather evidence to support that story, but if we can shoot it down at the moment, and so that’s what I did.
 I said, “Babe, can I just tell you where my head went just now?”
 So I tell him the whole story.
 “Here’s what I just made up.
 Here’s how it landed.
 Here’s how it interpreted that.”
-Take the responsibility.
+Take responsibility.
 And the goes, “Oh wow, hon.
 That is not at all what I meant.
 I just… I felt like a made a mess of the living room and I didn’t know if I needed to get it out so you had space to do what you do.”
 Here he is being totally chivalrous and kind and I’m going into this total, ridiculous story.
 And we do that non-stop.
 We do that because we communicate in different ways.
 We go, “Oh that look”, like you were saying.
 “They looked at me the wrong way.”
 And then we gather more evidence to support it. [crosstalk 00:32:57]

 Mitch Matthews: And it happens in a nanosecond.
 It happens at a subconscious level so often, so unless you really are paying attention like, “What’s going on to me?
 Why did I get pinged like that?”
 That is… that’s that training the mind to be able to say, “Wait a second”, because I don’t know about you, but on a bad day, I can get pinged and be pinged the rest of the day and can’t even… at the end of the day, I’m still pinged and going, “I can’t quite remember what the trigger was.”
 But now, it’s like I’ve been searching for evidence all day long.